Sister Cities International Bridge and Xi'an Chinese Warriors

 The Sister Cities International Bridge was built and dedicated in 2000 to honor the relationships between Kansas City and its partnering cities.
 Sister Cities International is a program developed by President Eisenhower in 1956 to promote peace and understanding of different cultures through mutual respect and relationships.
-The local affiliation started in 1967 when Seville, Spain was named Kansas City’s first Sister City, and eleven other cities have been added since that time.
+The local affiliation started in 1967 when Seville, Spain, was named Kansas City’s first Sister City, and twelve other cities have been added since that time.
+Metz, France became Kansas City's 13th sister city in June 2025.
 The bridge is lined with a flag and a corresponding plaque for each of Kansas City's twelve Sister Cities in Asia, Africa, Europe, and the Americas.
-The entrance is guarded by two six-foot Chinese Warriors, a gift from Sister City Xi’an, China.
+The entrance is guarded by two six-foot Chinese Warriors, bronze statues placed in 2005 that are replicas of previous statues that stood here and were a gift from Sister City Xi’an, China.

 Sister Cities International Bridge spans between Ward Parkway over Brush Creek.